pgjdbc/pgjdbc/README.md

 ### Connection Properties added for load balancing

 - _load-balance_   - It takes 'true' or 'false' as valid values.
-By default it is 'false' for now.
+By default it is 'true' for YBClusterAwareDataSource but in case of DriverManager.getConnection() API it needs to be set 'true' because default it is 'false'.
 - _topology-keys_  - It takes a comma separated geo-location values.
 The geo-location can be given as 'cloud:region:zone'.

 Please refer to the [Use the Driver](#Use the Driver) section for examples.